JosuaCarl/RAMPT/Contribute.md

 ## General Informations:
 - Package management with [uv](https://docs.astral.sh/uv/)
 - Linting and Formatting with [Ruff](https://docs.astral.sh/ruff/)
-- [setup.py](./setup.py) is used to facilitate installation as a `.pex` file, with optional installment of dependencies
+- The installation can also be done with an installation script in ./rampt/installer.py

 ## Output
 - Please use the methods in [source.helpers.logging](./source/helpers/logging.py) for verbose output

+## TODO
+- Improvement of Documentation
+- Integration testing